Spider-Man Unlimited (comics): Issues #1/2, 1 and 2

 Peter Parker meets with J. Jonah Jameson to take picture of his son, astronaut John Jameson, before a space mission to a hidden planet on the other side of the Sun called Counter-Earth, but it is quickly revealed that Venom and Carnage have joined forces in a plot against the space mission.
 Following the two to the launch site, Spider-Man attempts to thwart their plot, but fails.

 Blamed for Jameson losing contact with Earth after the battle with the two symbiotes, Spider-Man becomes a target of persecution by the media and the public.
 This causes Peter to temporarily retire from his life as Spider-Man.
-After a brief hiatus, Peter Parker decides to board a new spaceship on a flight to Counter-Earth to save John Jameson.
+After a brief hiatus, Peter Parker decides to board a new spaceship on a flight to Counter-Earth and save John.

 The first three issues, the first of which is a half-issue, are based on the first three episodes of the television series.